 Revision Breast Surgery

 You may not be happy with the results of a breast lift or augmentation.
 You may develop hardness or excessive rippling after breast augmentation.
 Over the years after your augmentation, natural breast drooping may position your nipples and areolae too low on your breast mound.
 Breast revision surgery can help you improve or correct the effects of a previous breast enhancement procedure and reverse and correct changes in your breasts that naturally occur with the process of aging.
 The following is an overview of what is available with breast revision surgery.
-Please contact Dr. Steven Yarinsky for more information and to schedule a consultation.
+Please contact our Saratoga Springs plastic surgeon, Dr. Steven Yarinsky, for more information and to schedule a consultation.

 Who is a Candidate?

 - You are dissatisfied with results of a previous breast surgery.

 - You have experienced complications with a previous breast surgery.